DiazD/redux-experiment/README.md

 - Find the actionCreator function
 - Look at the action-type
-- Find the reducing function(s) that handle that action
+- Find the reducing function(s) that handles that action
 - Read the reducer code for that action-type

 Instead what I want to do is not write reducer boilerplate and be able to read my `actionCreator` and see what effects it has to the world.